mureinik/bpunit/README.md

 these so called "random" numbers can be generated in a predictable way by controlling the seed.
 This is where `SeedableRandom` comes in to play.
-It's seed can be specified from the code by using `SeedableRandom(long)` or externally by using the default constructor `SeedableRandom()` and seting the `BPUNIT.SEED` environment variable.
+It's seed can be specified from the code by using `SeedableRandom(long)` or externally by using the default constructor `SeedableRandom()` and setting the `BPUNIT.SEED` environment variable.
 In any event, the seed will be logged so that it can be re-injected in case a test fails.